LBPHacker/tptasm/README.md

 - `target` is implicitly converted to an integer if it's a string
-- `target` may be a table, in which case the opcodes are copied into it and no flashing attempts occur
-  (useful when you're using TPTASM outside TPT)
+- `target` may be a table, in which case the opcodes are copied into it and no flashing attempts occur (useful when you're using TPTASM outside TPT)
+- if `target` is not specified, the assembler looks for the first CPU that matches the model name passed (or any CPU if it wasn't passed); if the anchor particle of a CPU happens to be directly under your TPT cursor, it's selected as the target
 - `log` may also be an object with a `:write` method (e.g. a file object), in which case output is redirected to that object by means of calling `:write` (`:close` is never called and doesn't have to be present)
 - `silent` is checked for truthiness by Lua's definitions, so it's considered true if it's not `false` or `nil`
   (likewise, useful when you're using TPTASM outside TPT)
+- `(anchor_dx, anchor_dy)` defaults to the vector `(1, 0)`, as anchors are
+  generally horizontal and are read from the left to the right
+- `anchor_prop` defaults to `"ctype"`, as anchors tend to be lines of FILT, which can be easily located visually if they contain ASCII data

 ### Inside TPT